Nasser bin Hamad Al Khalifa

-Sheikh Nasser bin Hamad Al Khalifa (ناصر بن حمد آل خليفة; born 8 May 1987), also known as Prince Nasser, is a member of the Bahraini royal family, Commander of Bahrain's Royal Guard, deputy chairman of the Higher Committee for Energy and Natural Resources and the head of the government's Supreme Council for Youth and Sports.
+Sheikh Nasser bin Hamad Al Khalifa (ناصر بن حمد آل خليفة; born 8 May 1987), also known as Prince Nasser, is a member of the Bahraini royal family.
+Al Khalifa is serving as Commander of Bahrain's Royal Guard, deputy chairman of the Higher Committee for Energy and Natural Resources and the head of the government's Supreme Council for Youth and Sports.
 He is the third in line of the heir apparent of the Kingdom of Bahrain.
 In April 2021, he was appointed as chairman of Bapco Energies.

 Early life and education

 Al Khalifa is the fourth-born son of the King of Bahrain, Hamad bin Isa Al Khalifa with Sheia bint Hassan Al Khrayyesh Al Ajmi, his second wife.

 He was educated in Bahrain at Ibn Khuldoon National School.
-He then completed the commissioning course from the prestigious Royal Military Academy Sandhurst in the United Kingdom (2005-2006), where he was the recipient of King Hussain’s Medal for Outstanding Overseas Cadet and achieved Second Lieutenants Rank.
-H.H.
-Shaikh Nasser also participated in numerous military training courses, programs and exercises that contributed to his leadership advancement.
+He attended Royal Military Academy Sandhurst in the United Kingdom (2005-2006), and achieved Second Lieutenants Rank.
 He also attended the U.S Marine Corps Command and Staff College; Quantico VA, USA (2010-2011).
 He is currently serving in the Bahrain Defence Force and leads the Bahrain National Endurance Team.

 Career

 Military service

 Al Khalifa started his career as a platoon commander in the Motorized Infantry Company of the Royal Guard Battalion.
-After that he went on to become the Rapid reaction force commander in the Royal Guard, where he served from 2008 - 2011, and is currently the commander of the Bahrain Defence Force Royal Guard since he was appointed in 2011.
-As Commander of the Royal Guard, he oversaw the operations and strategic planning of the Royal Guards' functions and regiments and monitored its growth and development.
+After that he went on to become the Rapid reaction force commander in the Royal Guard, where he served from 2008 to 2011, and is currently the commander of the Bahrain Defence Force Royal Guard since he was appointed in 2011.
 As part of these development initiatives, he established an elite contingent, the Special Quick Reaction Force, within the Royal Guard.
 He participated in the Saudi-led Operations Decisive Storm and Restoring Hope by commanding the first Royal Guard Task Force in 2015 which conducted operations in both Ma’rib and Aden.

 In July 2020, his father King Hamad bin Isa Al Khalifa appointed him as Secretary General of the Supreme Defence Council.
-As the National Security Advisor and General Secretary of the Supreme Council for Defence, he manages royal directives, charged by His Majesty the King on matters pertaining to national security, regional relations and youth and leads high level delegations globally, to cover various grounds that concern the Kingdom of Bahrain’s role as an active player in the global arena.
+As the National Security Advisor and General Secretary of the Supreme Council for Defence, he manages royal directives, charged by the king, Hamad bin Isa Al Khalifa.